ckan/ckanext-scheming/README.md

 ckanext-customschema
 ====================

+*This document describes a planned CKAN extension.
+The code here doesn't actually accomplish any of this yet.*

 This extension provides a way to configure and share CKAN schemas using a JSON schema description.
 Custom validators and template snippets for editing are also